This is the chemical hygiene manualDownload full manual

 See the General Use SOP for Irritants.

 If not properly considered, managed, and overseen, the use of certain chemicals can result in conditions of higher risk for laboratory personnel and to facilities.
-The approval of the PI or Laboratory Supervisor is required when certain Restricted Chemicals that carry a higher risk due to their inherent hazardous property are used in Stanford laboratories.
+The approval of the PI or Laboratory Supervisor is required when certain Restricted Chemicals that carry a higher risk due to their inherent hazardous properties are used in Stanford laboratories.
 Laboratory personnel may not use Restricted Chemicals in any Stanford laboratory without obtaining the prior written approval of the PI or his/her delegate.
 See Section 5.0 for more information.

 A nanoparticle is collection of tens to thousands of atoms approximately 1 to 100 nanometers in diameter.
 Nanoparticles that are naturally occurring (e.g., volcanic ash, forest fires) or are the incidental byproducts of combustion processes (e.g., welding, diesel engines) are usually physically and chemically heterogeneous and often termed ultrafine particles.
 Engineered nanoparticles are intentionally produced and designed with very specific properties related to shape, size, surface properties and chemistry.
 These properties are reflected in aerosols, colloids, or powders containing these nanomaterials.
 Engineered nanoparticles may be bought via commercial vendors or generated via experimental procedures by researchers in the laboratory.
 Examples of engineered nanomaterials include: carbon buckyballs or fullerenes; carbon nanotubes; metal oxide nanoparticles (e.g., titanium dioxide); and quantum dots, among many others.